 Similarly, many tech journalists and bloggers tend to mention, “Flagship Smartphone” in their reviews.
-Basically, they simply mean “high-end” or “premium” smartphone.
-However, by its very definition and context, both are very different from each other.
+Basically, they simply mean “high-end” or “premium” smartphones.
+However, by their very definition and context, both are very different from each other.

 For this very reason, one cannot just use the word “flagship” to describe smartphones that are considered “budget” or “affordable” by the company.

-In short, a “flagship smartphone” is supposed to be the one that commands the line of smartphones released by any manufacture in a year.
+In short, a “flagship smartphone” is supposed to be the one that commands the line of smartphones released by any manufacturer in a year.

 When the term is used in a rather lenient way, it can also mean a particular smartphone model that a company intends to promote and sell more than any other models within its line-up, whether or not it’s the most expensive of the lot.